joinpursuit/Pursuit-Core-Web/projects/Portfolio.md

 Any projects you link to from your portfolio site should have a readme file in the repo.

-See [Writing Good Readmes](./WritingGoodReadmes.md) for a good summary of why you should care.
+See [Writing Good Readmes](./WritingGoodReadmes.md) for an explanation of why you should care.

 ## Personal site inspiration